 This is just the CBO’s baseline forecast.
-Under more pessimistic assumptions (higher spending levels, lower tax revenues, and/or higher interest rates), the debt to GDP ratio could rise even more steeply.
+Under more pessimistic assumptions (higher spending levels, lower tax revenues, and/or higher interest rates), the debt-to-GDP ratio could rise even more steeply.

-And if a black swan event were to hit on the scale of a world war, the debt could hyperinflate – requiring a hyperinflation of the currency to service it.
+And if a black swan event were to hit on the scale of a world war, the debt could hyperinflate – requiring hyperinflation of the currency to service it.

-As the CBO acknowledges in its report, “High and rising federal debt would reduce national saving and income, boost the government’s interest payments, limit lawmakers’ ability to respond to unforeseen events, and increase the likelihood of a fiscal crisis.”
+As the CBO acknowledges in its report, “High and rising federal debt would reduce national saving and income, boost the government’s interest payments, limit lawmakers’ ability to respond to unforeseen events and increase the likelihood of a fiscal crisis.”